rramoscabral/AZ-801---Training---Configuring-Windows-Server-Hybrid-Advanced-Services/docs/03TrainingContents2024.md

 ## Learning Path 8: Monitor and Troubleshoot Windows Server Environment (Server and performance monitoring in Windows Server)

 <!-- Overview -->
+This Learning Path consists of Modules that focus on monitoring and troubleshooting scenarios in a Windows Server environment.

 <!-- Module content -->
 | Module | Units |